-Options Strength Weakness VFM / costs Known technical competency and legitimacy of WHO/US CDC Easier to manage No pressure on PHE UK responsibilities Flexibility - expertise recruited as needed, matching expertise and staffing to each project This model would not build up long-term UK capabilities for engaging in PH system strengthening Challenge of ensuring capacity and commitment to IHR project and UKHMG priorities.
+Options Strength Weakness VFM / costs No pressure on PHE UK responsibilities Flexibility - expertise recruited as needed, matching expertise and staffing to each project This model would not build up long- term UK capabilities for engaging in PH system strengthening Challenge of ensuring capacity and commitment to IHR project and UKHMG priorities.
 WHOs limited technical capacity Less likely to build relationships with NPHIs or monitor long term results Potential loss of control and focus from UK's aims for IHR strengthening in favour of the corporate/organisational aims and political influences of the 3rd party supplier Would not meet the UK IHR objective of using UK technical expertise to build WHO capacity.
-Project delivery might incur high costs or be significantly curtailed if suitable national officers could not be recruited. organisations such as US CDC (where overhead cost typically exceeds 70% of all staff costs) or WHO (to embed or fund a consultant is c.£250k per annum and PHE/DH might have limited control over output/work priorities once staff are within WHO) Option 4: Do nothing (Counterfactual) Lowest cost - ODA expenditure could be diverted elsewhere Does not improve global health security Limited UK strategic engagement Missed opportunities for learning and improving skills of UK workforce Outbreak risk Investment in global health security can deliver substantial cost savings to UK HMG which are not realised in the "do nothing" option.
+Project delivery might incur high costs or be significantly curtailed if suitable national officers could not be recruited. overhead cost typically exceeds 70% of all staff costs) or WHO (to embed or fund a consultant is c.£250k per annum and PHE/DH might have limited control over output/work priorities once staff are within WHO) Option 4: Do nothing (Counterfactual) Lowest cost - ODA expenditure could be diverted elsewhere Does not improve global health security Limited UK strategic engagement Missed opportunities for learning and improving skills of UK workforce Outbreak risk Investment in global health security can deliver substantial cost savings to UK HMG which are not realised in the "do nothing" option.